Labbgrupp42Dat076/labs/README.md

 A simple sudy app developen in the course DAT076 - Web applications at Chalmers

+## Project Documentation
+- The **Swagger API documentation** can be accessed at: [http://localhost:8080/api-docs](http://localhost:YOUR_PORT/api-docs)
+- A more detailed **project report**, outlining the project structure and additional information, is available within the repository.

 # Installation
 Instructions on how to install and set up the project.